 Biomass accumulation was entered for all assessed species except weakfish and spiny dogfish (Table 30).
 For multistanza groups, a single biomass accumulation rate is input for all stanzas (i.e. one biomass accumulation rate parameter for all striped bass stanzas).
-Typically, the input biomass accumulation rate was calculated from stock assessment model timeseries output as (B{1986}/B{1985}) -1, where B is the total biomass (mid-year or mean) over all ages.
+Typically, the input biomass accumulation rate was calculated from stock assessment model timeseries output as $(B{1986}/B{1985})$ -1, where B is the total biomass (mid-year or mean) over all ages.
 For Atlantic menhaden, the biomass accumulation rate was calculated based on age 1+ biomass only.
 For bluefish, the biomass accumulation rate was reduced by half from -0.128 to -0.064 to balance the model.
-Atlantic herring input the biomass accumulation rate was calculated by half from 0.275 to 0.137 to provide better estimates of biomass and fishing mortality for the younger age stanza.
+Atlantic herring input the biomass accumulation rate was calculated as the 3-yr mean biomass accumulation rate (average over 1984-1986) and reduced by half from 0.275 to 0.137 to provide better estimates of biomass and fishing mortality for the younger age stanza.